Tonight is a new dating app optimized for real dates

 You’ll need to sign in by 6pm to get a date that night, which will hopefully discourage people who are just looking for a hookup.
 In addition, users get penalized for flaking out, and they’re eventually removed if they keep doing it.

 Also worth noting is the fact that users no longer swipe to get dates.
-Instead, they scroll down a list of potential matches and hit the heart button when they see someone you like.
+Instead, they scroll down a list of potential matches and hit the heart button when they see someone they like.
 (They won’t just see users who are free tonight, though the available ones will usually show up at the top of the list.)

 “Everything we’ve built in here is not optimizing for matches or swipes,” Peters said.
 “Our most important KPI is date success rate — the number of people who get a date, divided by number of people who tried to get a date.”